Wrecks830/rustplugin-scraponomics/README.md

 * Option to restrict ATM access from player placed vending machines
 * Option to automatically reset data on map wipe
 * Set fees, starting balance and interest rate
+* Scrap Leaderboard announces 5 players at an interval of 12 minutes.

 ## Usage